kcords/city-explorer-api/README.md

 ## Change Log

+* 08-05-23 - Modularized route data and added map route for LocationIQ API
-08-03-23 - Integrated API data from weatherbit and added movies endpoint using data from TMDB 08-01-23 - Initial server release with weather API using test data
+* 08-03-23 - Integrated API data from weatherbit and added movies endpoint using data from TMDB
+* 08-01-23 - Initial server release with weather API using test data

 ## Credit and Collaborations